 Early identification of possible dyslexia is extremely important because children with dyslexia can develop reading skills through explicit and systematic instruction in phonemic awareness and phonics.

-Recognizing Words That Rhyme - Then you can try some easy and simple rhyming activities to help your child recognize and identify rhyming words.
+Recognizing Words That Rhyme - Then you can try some easy and simple rhyming activities to help your preschooler recognize and identify rhyming words.
 It's fun to use rhyming objects or rhyming picture cards as props for these rhyming games.
-For example, you might have 2 objects and you ask your child whether or not they rhyme.
+For example, you might have 2 objects and you ask your preschooler whether or not they rhyme.

-Producing Words That Rhyme - You'll know that your child really understands rhyming when he or she can come up with more words that rhyme with a word you say.
+Producing Words That Rhyme - You'll know that your preschooler really understands rhyming when your preschooler can come up with more words that rhyme with a word you say.

-If you find that your child isn't understanding these rhyming games, then simply back up a bit and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.
+If your 3 or 4 year old child isn't understanding these rhyming games, then take a break and focus on rhyming books, songs and finger plays and create opportunities to model rhyming casually throughout the day.

-If you've already started a collection of Montessori language objects for teaching phonics, then pull out the ones that rhyme to create a rhyming game with objects.
+If you've already started to build a collection of Montessori language objects for teaching phonics, then pull out the ones that rhyme to create a rhyming game with objects.

 Or, save yourself some time and buy a set of rhyming objects from my shop!